Electrification: Arc lighting

 Sir Humphry Davy invented the carbon arc lamp in 1802 upon discovering that electricity could produce a light arc with carbon electrodes.
 However, it was not used to any great extent until a practical means of generating electricity was developed.

 Carbon arc lamps were started by making contact between two carbon electrodes, which were then separated to within a narrow gap.
 Because the carbon burned away, the gap had to be constantly readjusted.
 Several mechanisms were developed to regulate the arc.
 A common approach was to feed a carbon electrode by gravity and maintain the gap with a pair of electromagnets, one of which retracted the upper carbon after the arc was started and the second controlled a brake on the gravity feed.

 Arc lamps of the time had very intense light output – in the range of 4,000 candlepower (candelas) – and released a lot of heat, and they were a fire hazard, all of which made them inappropriate for lighting homes.

 In the 1850s, many of these problems were solved by the arc lamp invented by William Petrie and William Staite.
 The lamp used a magneto-electric generator and had a self-regulating mechanism to control the gap between the two carbon rods.
 Their light was used to light up the National Gallery in London and was a great novelty at the time.
-These arc lamps and designs similar to it, powered by large magnetos, were first installed on English lighthouses in the mid 1850s, but the power limitations prevented these models from being a proper success.
+These arc lamps and designs similar to it, powered by large magnetos, were first installed on English lighthouses in the mid-1850s, but the technology suffered power limitations.

 The first successful arc lamp (the Yablochkov candle) was developed by Russian engineer Pavel Yablochkov using the Gramme generator.
 Its advantage lay in the fact that it did not require the use of a mechanical regulator like its predecessors.
 It was first exhibited at the Paris Exposition of 1878 and was heavily promoted by Gramme.
 The arc light was installed along the half mile length of Avenue de l'Opéra, Place du Theatre Francais and around the Place de l'Opéra in 1878.

 R. E. B. Crompton developed a more sophisticated design in 1878 which gave a much brighter and steadier light than the Yablochkov candle.
 In 1878, he formed Crompton & Co. and began to manufacture, sell and install the Crompton lamp.
 His concern was one of the first electrical engineering firms in the world.